Chapter One: Attack on the City - Part One

 The voices flood Kuroko's ears, but he finds himself barely paying any attention to his friends as he slowly steps forward.
 He cautiously pokes his head out of the shop, eyes landing on a figure.
 The male was short; with short black hair and an un-wavering look of pure-boredom on his face.
 His eyebrows were drawn together, looking almost annoyed, as his gaze soon shifted to the sky.

 Kuroko followed his gaze, and was shocked to see another figure flying through the sky.
-He wasn't exactly flying, like an X-Men, or with wings, but this other boy had large rectangular things attached to his hips, and a long sword in each hand.
+He wasn't exactly flying, like a superhero or anything, but this other boy had large rectangular things attached to his hips and a long sword in each hand.
 He seemed to be pressing buttons on the handles, these long cable like ropes twirling out of the object attached to his waist.

-Feeling oddly impressed, Kuroko watched the boy shoot another cable out, which the end now looked like a grappling hook, stick into the wall, and pull him forward.
-He landed with ease, beside the first male.
+Feeling oddly impressed, Kuroko watched the boy shoot another cable out, which upon closer inspection looked like a grappling hook type object, stick into the wall, and pull him forward.
+He landed with ease beside the first male.

 The shorter turned to the other, glaring daggers.
 "What is it, Eren?"
 He practically hissed, although his voice was strangely soft.